Rebecca Hubbard

 Rebecca Allana Hubbard is an American biostatistician whose research interests include observational studies and the use of electronic health record data in public health analysis and decision-making, accounting for the errors in this type of data.
-She is a professor of biostatistics in the Perelman School of Medicine at the University of Pennsylvania.
+She is a professor of biostatistics at the Brown University School of Public Health.

 Early life and education

 Hubbard is African-American, and grew up in West Chester, Pennsylvania, where her parents had moved from farming communities in Delaware.
 She had a childhood love for science fiction and a talent for science and mathematics, and became the first person in her family to go to college.

 She began her studies at the University of Pittsburgh in 1996, as a pre-med microbiology student, but shifted to ecology and evolution after finding herself uninterested in clinical work and clumsy at lab work.
 As an ecology student, she studied competition among plant species for openings in forest canopies.
 Her eventual interest in biostatistics began with a summer undergraduate research program directed by Louise M. Ryan at Harvard University.
 She graduated summa cum laude in 1999, and was awarded a Marshall Scholarship, which brought her to the University of Edinburgh for a master's degree in epidemiology in 2001, and a second master's degree in applied statistics at the University of Oxford in 2002.
 She returned to the US for a PhD in biostatistics at the University of Washington, completed in 2007.
 Her dissertation, Modeling a Non-Homogeneous Markov Process via Time Transformation, was supervised by Lurdes Inoue.